-This Tayside Practitioner's Guidance: Chronologies has been developed to provide all practitioners working and / or involved with adults, their families and carers across Tayside, with clear practice guidance on the effective use of Chronologies.
+This Tayside Practitioner's Guidance: Chronologies has been developed to provide all practitioners and managers, working with and / or involved with children, young people and their families across Tayside, with clear practice guidance on the effective use of Chronologies.

-This guidance is for all practitioners and managers working across the public, private and third sectors across Tayside and provides minimum standards aimed at ensuring a consistent practice approach to Chronologies.
+This guidance is for all practitioners and managers working in the public, private and third sectors across Tayside and provides minimum standards aimed at ensuring a consistent practice approach to Chronologies.
 This guidance should complement, not replace, any existing service / agency Chronology guidance.

-This guidance is based on the Tayside Practitioner's Guidance: Chronologies that was developed under the auspices of the Tayside Regional Improvement Collaborative Priority Group 5 (Safeguarding and Child Protection) and in partnership with:
+This guidance has been developed under the auspices of the Tayside Regional Improvement Collaborative Priority Group 5 (Safeguarding and Child Protection) and in partnership with: